-The first full album of original music from Halloween, Alaska since 2011 is neither young nor naive nor angry nor frustrated.
-It's the latest artifact from a veteran band whose persistent cult following and influence on indie-rock peers can be felt far beyond its native Minneapolis.
+The first full album of original music from Halloween, Alaska since 2011 is neither young nor naive nor angry nor desperate.
+It's the latest artifact from a veteran band with a persistent cult following and a distinctive indie M.O. whose influence can be heard and felt far beyond its native Minneapolis.

-This constellation of reference points might imply a certain coldness or slickness, an archly intellectual mix of influences.
-Yet the album is anything but, instead revealing itself as warmly human through lyrics and themes that neither strive for earnestness nor dismiss it.
-As ever, Diers excels at lines and refrains that can be both self-deprecating and a little romantic (“Did a little research into how the sun sets” from “Temper”) or acerbic without seeming jaded.
+In the wrong hands, this constellation of reference points might come off as cold or intellectual.
+But Le Centre reveals Halloween, Alaska as a warmly human outfit through lyrics and themes that neither strive for earnestness nor dismiss it.
+As ever, Diers excels at lines and refrains that can be both self-deprecating and a little romantic (“I did a little research into how the sun sets” from “Temper”) or acerbic without seeming jaded.
 As a whole, it’s familiar but challenging, restless but inviting.
+Sonically, the new material benefits from the intrepid ears of engineer Brett Bullion (Now Now, Bad Bad Hats, Dem Yuut), who recorded and mixed the album in Minneapolis.

 "[FOUR STARS]...Halloween, Alaska's emotive verve and electro-organic poise is so accomplished, you'd think you'd got your hands on The Blue Nile's mislaid comeback album." — MOJO